Generative AI, also called GenAI, presents novel opportunities for enterprises compared to middle-market companies or startups including:

 2- Use of personal information in training models can lead to compliance issues.
 For example, OpenAI’s ChatGPT needed to be disclose its data collection policies and allow users to remove their data after the Italian Data Protection Authority (Garante)’s concerns.7

-Read generative AI copyright issues & best practices to learn more.
+Read generative AI copyright issues and solutions to learn more.

 Fair